juusoseuri/scalajs-test/README.md

-## Testing to build a component library in ScalaJS
+## Building a basic component library in ScalaJS

 ### Usage